 An estimated 100 million tons of it already litters the oceans of the world.
 Another 60 billion tons of plastics will be produced globally this year alone.
 A particularly dense accumulation of debris can be found in a holding pattern 1,000 miles off the California coast, in an area known as the central North Pacific gyre, the calm core of a convergence of four major ocean currents rotating clockwise under a large high-pressure zone.

 The buildup of plastics in the North Pacific is estimated to span 5 million square miles (equivalent of the area of the United States).
-Some of the debris is apparent and recognizable -- water bottles, lighters, toothbrushes, balloons, buoys - but over time, these objects break down into smaller and smaller plastic pieces until they become particulate and small enough to be ingested by fish and filter feeders.
-The larger pieces are mistakenly eaten by seabirds birds and turtles ? an estimated 100,000 marine mammals killed each year.
+Some of the debris is apparent and recognizable -- water bottles, lighters, toothbrushes, coffee cups, straws - but over time, these objects break down into smaller and smaller plastic pieces until they become particulate and small enough to be ingested by fish and filter feeders.
+The larger pieces are mistakenly eaten by seabirds birds, turtles and whales as recently highlighted by BBC's Blue Planet series.

 About 80% of the plastic debris in the oceans gets there from land.
 It washes from our beaches and streets and highways, through storm drains and sanitary discharge and into streams, rivers and waterways ? an ultimately into the ocean.

-In addition to a number of initiatives to control the impact of plastics in the marine environment, which include banning plastic bags and better solid waste facilities at beaches and harbours, Water Witch can provide an efficient solution for the recovery of marine debris through a range of specialist workboats.
+Water Witch can provide an efficient solution for the recovery of all types of plastics and marine debris through a range of specialist workboats.